dekorateio/dekorate/readme.md

 #### Sidecars

-Similarly to [init containers](#init-containers) support for sidecars is also provided using the `sidecars` property.
+Similarly, to [init containers](#init-containers) support for sidecars is also provided using the `sidecars` property.
 For example:
 ```java
 import io.dekorate.kubernetes.annotation.Container;
 import io.dekorate.kubernetes.annotation.KubernetesApplication;